Pope Francis, preparing to execute a Judo throw on Patriarch Bartholomew

 One final point that I wanted to address was the reference made the the confiscation of Uniate churches in the Ukraine under the Soviets.
 No religious group in Russia suffered more under the Soviets than the Orthodox Church, and the Orthodox Church was hardly calling the shots for the Soviet government.
 It certainly was regrettable, but hardly worthy of being compared the the official and long standing policy of forced unia on the part of the Catholic Church.

-And again, we always focus on what we disagree on, but we should remember what we agree on as well.
+We always focus on what we disagree on, but we should remember what we agree on as well.
 I enjoyed the discussion, and was glad to hear Fr.
 Matthew Baker's clear affirmation that the Orthodox Church is the One, Holy, Catholic, and Apostolic Church.
 I am also grateful that Ancient Faith Radio provided a platform for us to have this discussion.

 For Further information, I would recommend the following pages: